 Iran and the spectre of threat inflation

 Those committed to a more hawkish posture towards Iran are often guilty of more than mere historical distortions.
 In an effort to promote their favoured policies, they have consistently sought to portray Iran as a unique existential threat to the peace and stability of the Middle East.
 This effort has involved a great deal of what many observers have called “threat inflation”, ranging from exaggerated claims concerning the depth of Iranian engagement in intra-state conflicts, to wild allegations regarding Iran’s allegedly imperial ambitions.
 Peter Beinart has amply documented the current administration’s attempts to propagate the idea that Iran is obsessed with regional dominance.
 Hawks have used these claims as a pretext, not only for withdrawing from the JCPOA, but for the United States’ ongoing pressure campaign against Tehran.
-That the nuclear agreement with Iran had nothing to do with its other activities in the region (involvement in Middle Eastern civil wars, support for favoured allies, ballistic missile testing, etc.) seems to have escaped their notice.
+That the nuclear agreement had nothing to do with Iran’s other activities in the region (involvement in Middle Eastern civil wars, support for favoured allies, ballistic missile testing, etc.) seems to have escaped their notice.

 But leave that aside for now.
 It has been strenuously argued that Iran’s support for the Assad regime in Syria and the Houthi rebels in Yemen represent an attempt to acquire regional hegemony via strategic investment in local proxies.
 This is how Saudi Arabia, which launched an air campaign over Yemen in early-2015, has framed the conflict.
 Some have even gone as far as speaking darkly of an Iranian “empire”.
 The late Senator, John McCain — once an influential voice in American foreign policy circles — claimed several years ago that Iran’s presence in Yemen was evidence that the Islamic Republic was “on the march”, preparing to “take over” the Middle East.
 Bullish commentary has echoed this kind of political rhetoric: citing Iran’s activities in Yemen and Syria, a battery of op-ed pieces in major American media outlets ominously refer to the Islamic Republic as an emerging regional hegemon.